 A common problem when trying to stream a show or a sports event is geo-blocking.
 And PureVPN isn’t helping as much as it could by allowing users to choose more than just the country.
 This means that a user in New York might have to connect to Los Angeles for no reason, losing bandwidth due to the vastly increased distance.

 To be fair, PureVPN has a special option named “Purpose” where you can choose what you want to stream, like a particular cable channel, Hulu, or US Netflix.
 To be even fairer, PureVPN was not created purely for streaming.
-Most of the time neither Netflix nor BBC iPlayer brought us the desired results.
+While PureVPN managed to unblock the US Netflix library, the BBC iPlayer did not bring us the desired results.

 PureVPN servers and torrenting